M66B/FairEmail/FAQ.md

 Note that you can hide messages and search for hidden messages, which is similar to a local trash folder, without suggesting that trashed messages can be restored, while this is actually not possible.

+Version 1.1082 added a local trash folder.
+Note that trashing a message will permanently remove it from the server and that trashed messages cannot be restored to the server anymore.

 <br />